My kid and I just read A Wrinkle In Time. Well, I read it to him. And he’s six, so we used the graphic novel.

 - They leap randomly from topic to topic.

-And, most of all, A Wrinkle In Time is an incredible book.
+A Wrinkle In Time is an incredible book.
 These questions don’t do it justice.
+Let’s take just one question and renovate it!

 Renovating Question #2

-If you’re not familiar with the book, Meg is the main character.
-She is stubborn, angry, and impatient.
-Her mentor, Mrs. Whatsit, gives her these faults as her “gift” to survive a confrontation with the villain, IT, who is a big brain.
-(Yes, this book is absolutely incredible.)
+If you’re not familiar with the book, Meg (the main character) is stubborn, impatient, and often angry.
+Her mentor, Mrs. Whatsit, gives her these faults as her “gift” to survive a confrontation with the villain, IT – who is a big, telepathic brain.
+(Yes, this book is amazing.)

 - Before they confront IT, Meg, Calvin, and Charles Wallace are given gifts.
 Calvin’s natural gift of communication is strengthened, Meg is given her faults, and Charles Wallace is given the resilience of his childhood.
 What gift do you think you would receive from Mrs Whatsit?

-Notice how this question doesn’t engage with the story?
+Notice how this question doesn’t actually engage with the story?

-We’ll start simple and grow more complex at each step:
+We’ll start simple and grow more complex with each step:

 - Meg’s faults become her strength.
 In this story, list moments where Meg’s faults are a problem.
-List times where her faults are a strength.
+Then, list moments where her faults are a strength.

 - Form a team of three characters from your list.
 Their faults must work together.